Consumer Proposal vs. Debt Consolidation

 Difference Between a Consumer Proposal and a Debt Consolidation Loan?

 The difference between a consumer proposal and a consolidated loan is that a loan doesn’t reduce your total debt balance but instead reduces high interest rates and combines several smaller debts.
 A consumer proposal combines your unsecured debts into a single fixed monthly payment, but it also eliminates interest charges and reduces your outstanding principal by up to 75%.
+If you’re not sure which option is right for you, speak to a Licensed Insolvency Trustee to make the right decision for your financial situation.

 When Does Debt Consolidation Make Sense?